antazo/ai-python/README.md

 pip install flask flask-swagger-ui python-dotenv requests azure-mgmt-compute
 ```

+[!Web testing]
+Selenium is not included in the workflow, run it manually.

 Optionally, we can automate this process by adding the list of modules to **requirements.txt**.
 To create one with the current modules installed in our environment:

 ```bash